Growing Great Garlic

 Planting big healthy bulbs makes such a difference!

-The timing of planting matters, for my zone 4b, I plant after the first hard frost, and later is actually better when we’re up north… as having new roots and shoots growing too far out and being hit by a freeze can stunt them the following year.
+The timing of planting matters.
+In Zone 4b, I plant after the first hard frost, and later is actually better when we’re up north… as having new roots and shoots growing too far out and being hit by a freeze can stunt them the following year.

 Garlic Planting Grid